teodoropiccinni/acloud-cli/docs/resources/storage.md

    acloud storage snapshot delete snap-old-123 --yes
    ```

-8. **Region Code Handling**: The CLI automatically handles region format conversions
+8. **Region Value**: The CLI uses the region value directly from the API
-   - API returns region as `IT BG` in GET operations
+   - API returns region value (e.g., `ITBG-Bergamo`) in GET operations
-   - API requires region as `ITBG-Bergamo` in POST/PUT operations
+   - The same value format is used in POST/PUT operations
-   - The CLI automatically converts formats during updates - no manual intervention needed
+   - No format conversion is needed - the region value is used as-is

 ## Common Workflows